PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/common_vmseries_and_autoscale/README.md

                           the scale set when the autoscaling engine cannot read the metrics or is otherwise unable to compare the metrics to the thresholds

+- `vnet_key`                - (`string`, required) a key of a VNET defined in `var.vnets`.
+This is the VNET that hosts subnets used to deploy network interfaces for VMs in this Scale Set
 - `interfaces`              - (`list`, required) configuration of all network interfaces, order does matter - the 1<sup>st</sup>
                               interface should be the management one.
 Following properties are available:
   - `name`                    - (`string`, required) name of the network interface (will be prefixed with `var.name_prefix`)